GeminiDRSoftware/DRAGONS/geminidr/interactive/INTERACTIVE.md

 ## Custom Approach

-If the fit is being done with `fit_1D` then there is a feature rich generic UI that you can use for the interactive fit.
-If you need to do something custom, you can subclass `PrimitiveVisualizer`.
+If the fit can't be done with `fit_1D`, you can subclass `PrimitiveVisualizer` to do something custom.

 ### PrimitiveVisualizer